Before You Start

 Add to Create Project

-- Prompt Create with “Let users sign in”
+- Prompt Anything with “Let users sign in”

 - Enable User Accounts from the logo menu